trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Sarina Schirmer

 Sarina Schirmer has been a student assistant with the project “Animals as Objects” since January 2021.
 In addition to her bachelor’s degree in history and political science, she has worked with the interdisciplinary research network Topoi and at the Institute of Contemporary History.
 She is currently completing her Master’s degree in history at the Free University of Berlin.
 Her interests lie in the fields of global and environmental history, as well as the history of knowledge production.

+#### Mareike Vennen

+Mareike Vennen is a cultural studies scholar, currently working at the Humboldt University in Berlin.
+She gained her PhD at Bauhaus University of Weimar with a dissertation that explores the early history of the aquarium in 19th century Britain and Germany, following amateur scientists, water snails and aquarium pumps, dripping letters and mud.
+She has worked as a postdoctoral fellow at the Technical University of Berlin in the research project “Dinosaurs in Berlin” where she examined the histories of colonial expeditions.
+In addition to her interest in developing new experimental formats in science communication and knowledge transfer, her research interests range from museum studies to the history of natural history and collection ecologies in 19th and 20th century.
+Her work focuses on the material culture, practices and logistics of and in natural history and the politics, ecologies and visual cultures of collecting and exhibiting.
+She wants to explore the circulation of objects, knowledge and practices and their entanglements with infrastructural, governmental and environmental issues.

 ### Contributors